postman721/Metapad/README.md

 -Exit functionalities with “Are you sure you want to quit?” dialog.
 Exit functionalities appear with: Pressing the escape key, with Alt+F4 combination or pressing the quit (x) button next to maximize.

+Since 1.4: Zoom in and zoom out functionalities added to the menu.
 ____________________